Travel + Leisure Co. research snapshot

 Valuation and margin of safety

-At $74.25 and about 20.68x TTM earnings, the market was pricing in earnings growth and stable free cash flow generation.
-A margin of safety improves if price declines without damage to the operating thesis, or if debt reduction accelerates while the VOI sales and membership fundamentals remain intact.
+At $76.02 and about 20.8x trailing GAAP earnings, the market was pricing in forward adjusted earnings growth and stable free cash flow generation, with a forward PE near 9.3x and an EV/EBITDA near 14.9x.
+A margin of safety improves if price declines without damage to the operating thesis, or if debt reduction and acquisition integration proceed while the VOI sales and membership fundamentals remain intact.

 Decision memo

 The research stance is cautiously constructive.
-The brand portfolio, recurring service fee revenue, and capital return program support the base case.
-Debt reduction and consumer credit performance are the most important variables to watch.
-A stronger case needs sustained leverage improvement and evidence that Free-for-Service growth can support the business model through a consumer cycle.
+The Q2 beat, the raised 2026 guidance, the accretive acquisitions, and the capital return program support the base case.
+Debt reduction, consumer credit performance, and acquisition integration are the most important variables to watch.
+A stronger case needs sustained leverage improvement and evidence that the expanded owner base converts into recurring Fee-for-Service revenue through a consumer cycle.

 Source-backed data